 - Batman first appeared in 1939's Detective Comics #27.
 Robin the Boy Wonder debuted the following year in Detective Comics #38.
 Modern retellings of the Dark Knight Detective's early solo career have stretched that era out to at least two years, a very busy period covered by Batman: Year One, The Long Halloween, various issues of Legends of the Dark Knight, a guest appearance in John Byrne’s Man of Steel, and featuring the debuts of the Riddler, Two-Face, the Joker (as the Red Hood), Catwoman, and Hugo Strange.
 Most of these villains originally debuted after Robin.
 Some of these modern retellings, however, may no longer be canon.

-- Ask any moderate comics fan who the core members of The Defenders are, and you'll immediately hear "The Incredible Hulk, Dr. Strange, Silver Surfer, and Sub-Mariner."
-Sometimes, they'll add Nighthawk, or maybe Valkyrie.
+- Ask any moderate comics fan who the core members of The Defenders are, and you'll immediately hear "The Incredible Hulk, Doctor Strange, Silver Surfer, and Namor the Sub-Mariner."
+Sometimes they'll add Nighthawk, or maybe Valkyrie.
 While Strange and Hulk have been on most versions of the Defenders, with Strange usually being the de facto leader, Namor and Surfer quit after just a few issues.
 People familiar with the original run will tell you that the Defenders never had a consistent lineup, and variously included nearly every hero and some villains active at the time.

-- Similarly, nearly every adaptation of The Avengers either mentions Hulk or makes heavy use of him: see The Ultimates, the movie, The Avengers: Earth's Mightiest Heroes, etc. How many issues of the comic was Hulk a part of the team?
+- Similarly, nearly every adaptation of The Avengers either mentions The Incredible Hulk or makes heavy use of him: see The Ultimates, the movie, The Avengers: Earth's Mightiest Heroes, etc. How many issues of the comic was Hulk a part of the team?
 Two.
-Flip open a comic from the 60s or 70s, and you're much more likely to see Black Knight, Vision, Beast, Hercules, or Moondragon, none of whom have managed Hulk's prominence on the Avengers in other media.
+(He rejoined the team in Avengers vs. X-Men, to capitalize on the movie, but that was a comic written in 2012, and that was the first time he'd ever rejoined.)
+Flip open a comic from the '60s or '70s, and you're much more likely to see Black Knight, The Vision, Beast, The Incredible Hercules, or Moondragon, none of whom have managed Hulk's prominence on the Avengers in other media.
+Even Red Hulk has been on the team longer!

-- A fictional example, in Star Wars and the Star Wars Expanded Universe, the Clone Wars.
-Two prequel trilogy movies, an additional feature film, two multiple-season cartoon series, several videogames and novels, dozens of comic books...the list goes on.
-All this is a 3-year canonical span.
+- The Clone Wars have been exhaustively documented in two prequel trilogy movies, an additional feature film, two multiple-season cartoon series, several videogames and novels, dozens of comic books...the list goes on.
+All this for a war that canonically only lasted 3 years.
+Of course, it did span the better part of a galaxy twice the diameter of our own Milky Way.

 - The Empire itself also qualifies.
 It only existed for some 20-25 years, depending on what to set as the date of dissolution.